modxcms/baseline-mgr/README.md

 ## Overview

 The MODX Manager theme is straightforward to customize and change to suit your preferences.
-Even drastic alterations are relatively quick, because the Manager has been rebuilt in 2.3 and above using Sass for its styling.
-By adjusting a few variables, you can make significant changes in how it looks.
-While the steps that follow may seem intimidating, they're actually quite simple and fast to do.
-In fact, getting ready to create a custom MODX Manager theme consists of just four steps:
+Drastic alterations for branding are relatively quick, because the Manager has been rebuilt in 2.3 and above using Sass for its styling.
+This readme file provides an overview of the files that make up a Manager theme, and the files you need to adjust in order to create a custom MODX Manager theme.

-1. Get Sass running in your MODX Cloud instance
-2. Bootstrap the starting point for your Custom Theme and pick a name for your theme
-3. Start `compass watch` to compile your Sass changes into new CSS files
-4. Selecting your new theme in the System Settings and making changes to the Sass files

-That's all it takes before you can start seeing your Sass changes in a live MODX Manager just by hitting `⌘R` or `⇧F5` to see your changes in near real time.
+In order to work with Manager themes, you typically have to clone the project from the MODX Github repository and to be able to have Ruby and Node.js running for the dependencies.
+However, there is an alternate way to work on Manager themes without having to install additional dependencies on your server or in your local dev machine by using MODX Cloud, as outlined below.

+---

-##Manager Theme Files
+###Manager Theme Files
 Manager Themes can be highly customized, replacing every file in the Default theme, or you can just use a few styles and make selective overrides.
 You can even change the way the Manager works by including custome ExtJS files, but that is beyond the scope of this introductory overview.
 Manager themes are located in the `manager/templates/` directory, and the MODX Manager automatically scans the `manager/templates/` directory and lists any directories located there in the Manager Theme System Setting.

 A custom Manager theme will usually contains the following directories: